WBUR-FM: History

 At the end of the 1980s, WBUR began replacing many of its music programs with news and information programming from NPR, Public Radio International (which was merged into Public Radio Exchange in 2019) and the BBC.
 This brought WBUR into head-on competition with another major Boston-area NPR station, WGBH.
 WGBH eventually decided to retain a mostly music (classical music daytime/jazz nights) and cultural programming format (WBUR's former territory), although WGBH did broadcast NPR's Morning Edition and All Things Considered.

 By the early 1990s, with the exception of Con Salsa on Saturday nights, WBUR had adopted an around-the-clock news and information format.
 Numerous NPR member stations have since followed WBUR's lead and eliminated music programming in favor of news and information programming (including rival WGBH, which transferred classical music programming to WCRB following its acquisition in 2009, though WGBH continued to program jazz at night until July 2012 and still airs a few hours of jazz on weekends).
 By 2009, the majority of NPR member stations were programming 24/7 news and information formats.

 WBUR's main transmitter operates at 8,600 watts, which on paper is somewhat modest for a full NPR member on the FM band.
-However, due to its antenna's height (1,174 feet) and configuration, WBUR broadcasts with an effective radiated power of 60,000 watts.
+However, due to its antenna's height of 1,174 ft and configuration, WBUR broadcasts with an effective radiated power of 60,000 watts.
 It decently covers much of eastern Massachusetts, though it does not penetrate nearly as far to the south and north as WGBH-FM penetrates.